 The TSP shall notify ERCOT at least thirty (30) days before starting to energize or place into service any new or relocated Facility.
 The Notice shall be submitted in accordance with formats and procedures adopted by ERCOT and TSPs.
-For Notices involving co-owned, co-operated, or co-rated Transmission Facilities, the TSP submitting the initial Notice shall communicate with the other Market Participants responsible for co-owning, co-operating, or co-rating said Transmission Facilities.
+For Notices involving co-owned, co-operated, or co-rated Transmission Facilities, the TSP submitting the initial Notice shall communicate with the other Market Participants responsible for co-owning, co-operating, or co-rating said Transmission Facilities prior to the Notice submittal.
 The Notice shall include the following information: